Nudge Yourself into Retirement for the Best Years of Your Life!

 Nudge – The Secret Friend You Never Knew

-What he discovered was basically that humans are a bit lazy and are heavily influenced by both small and big details surrounding decisions…
+What he discovered was basically that humans are a bit lazy and the decisions we make are heavily influenced by both big important factors, but also small seemingly meaningless “nudges.”

-Basically, a behavioral nudge is a way for public and private organizations to help people make better decisions in their daily lives.
-This is mainly done by taking as much friction out of the decision as possible.
+Basically, a behavioral nudge is a way to help people make better decisions in their daily lives.
+This is mainly done by taking as much friction out of a decision as possible.

 How in the world did he do this?
 Simple.
 He took out the friction.